cowprotocol/flash-loan-router/README.md

 #### Deploy All Contracts

-To deploy all contracts, we can use the command below.
-This will run the deployments for FlashLoanRouter and Borrower contracts specified in the [DeployAllContracts](script/DeployAllContracts.s.sol) script.
+To deploy all contracts, the [DeployAllContracts](script/DeployAllContracts.s.sol) script is used.
+This will run the deployments for FlashLoanRouter and Borrower contracts specified in the script.

 ```shell
 $ forge script script/DeployAllContracts.s.sol:DeployAllContracts --rpc-url <your_rpc_url> --private-key <your_private_key>